Kit Carson: Mountain man (1829–1841)

 Carson viewed the Blackfoot Nation as a hostile tribe and the greatest threat to his livelihood and safety.
-He hated them and killed them at every opportunity.
+For this reason he came into conflict with them on several occasions.
 The historian David Roberts wrote: "It was taken for granted that the Blackfeet were bad Indians; to shoot them whenever he could was a mountain man's instinct and duty."
 Carson had several encounters with the Blackfoot.
 His last battle with the Blackfoot took place in spring 1838.
 He was traveling with about one hundred mountain men led by Jim Bridger.
 In Montana Territory, the group found a teepee with the corpses of three Indians who had died of smallpox inside.
 Bridger wanted to move on, but Carson and the other young men wanted to kill Blackfoot, so they found the Blackfoot village and killed ten Blackfoot warriors.
 The Blackfoot found some safety in a pile of rocks but were driven away.
 It is not known how many Blackfoot died in this incident.
 The historian David Roberts wrote that "if anything like pity filled Carson's breast as, in his twenty-ninth year, he beheld the ravaged camp of the Blackfoot, he did not bother to remember it."
 Carson wrote in his Memoirs that the battle was "the prettiest fight I ever saw".

 His last rendezvous with trappers was held in 1840.
 At that time, the fur trade began to drop off as beaver hats went out of fashion and beaver populations across North America were declining rapidly from overexploitation.
 Carson knew that it was time to find other work.
 He wrote in his Memoirs, "Beaver was getting scarce, it became necessary to try our hand at something else."
 In 1841, he was hired at Bent's Fort, in Colorado, at the largest building on the Santa Fe Trail.
 Hundreds of people worked or lived there.
 Carson hunted buffalo, antelope, deer, and other animals to feed the people, paid one dollar a day.
 He returned to Bent's Fort several times during his life to provide meat for the fort's residents.

-Carson's views about Indians softened over the years.
-He found himself more and more in their company as he grew older, and his attitude towards them became more respectful and humane.
-He urged the government to set aside lands called reservations for their use.
-As an Indian agent in his later life, he saw to it that those under his watch were treated with honesty and fairness and clothed and fed properly.
-The historian David Roberts believes his first marriage, to an Arapaho woman named Singing Grass, "softened the stern and pragmatic mountaineer's opportunism".